 - Warranty - Adding an extended warranty isn't a bad idea as long as you can get service in the same town you are studying in.

 - Laptop Extras – Consider adding a full size keyboard and mouse, if the small keyboard and touch pads annoy you.
 Consider adding a large monitor that you can connect to when you're not mobile with the laptop.

-- (Anti Virus) download for home use -sorry, for Windows OS only.
+- (Anti Virus) download for home use.